 - CIERA Board of Visitors Graduate Fellowship

-Fellows may work on a wide variety of projects for their fellowship, in astrophysics and at the interface between astrophysics and other disciplines (such as data-science).
+Fellows work on a wide variety of projects for their fellowship, in astrophysics and at the interface between astrophysics and other disciplines (such as data-science), and provide support for CIERA’s overall K-12 education and outreach activities.
 For more information about the broad range of research conducted in CIERA, please visit our Research pages.
 See our Education & Outreach page for examples of CIERA’s K-12 STEM Education programming and resources that fellows can participate or build upon.

 If you are interested in partnering with CIERA and one of our Graduate Fellows, or on a K-12 education project, please contact email@example.com.

 - Dany Atallah (CIERA Board of Visitors Graduate Fellow, 2023-2024)